5 Simple Ways To Make Slime Without Glue

 While glue is a common ingredient of slime recipes and it is usually what makes the difference between a proper slime and an imitation, these facts do not mean that glue is a requirement to make slime.
 The five recipes included in this article prove that there are solutions to the question of how to make slime without glue.
 Furthermore, there are dozens of other glue-free slime recipes that we will be adding so be sure to check back with us.
 Give our recipes a try and see if you will ever need glue to make slime.

 Sometimes the greatest of life’s pleasures can be the simplest.
 Many people have fond memories of play-doh, silly putty, and those strange sparkly globs that were popular in the 90’s and 2000’s.
 There is something about goo, slime, and putty that seems to capture people’s attention regardless of age.

 Though these sorts of things have always been made and marketed to children, most adults can’t resist the temptation of pulling and pushing at a ball of the elastic stuff that has been presented to them.
 And why not?
 It’s a harmless toy (so long as one doesn’t eat it), and it’s one that nostalgic.

 Nowadays, people are able to buy these sorts of things in all kinds of stores, and can do so pretty easily.
 But this is a DIY era!
 There is not satisfaction like that of making your own time-waster, and learning to create your own goo has the added benefit of making you (or your children) feel like a mad scientist.

 So how does one go about making their own goo?
 Well, the easy answer is that there are a lot of ways.
 But there’s a difference between making slime and making a mess.
 There are several methods that utilize glue in the creation of slime and goo toys, but that can become a sticky situation very quickly.
 You want to feel like a mad scientist, after all, not just mad.
-So let’s look at a few ways you can make slime without glue.
+So let’s look at a few ways you can make slime with no glue.